Ferroin/fvirt/README.md

 fvirt is packaged on the Python Package Index with the package name `fvirt`.
 It can be easily installed using any Python packag emanagement tool that works with pypi.
+As usual with Python packages, use of a virtual environment is highly recommended.

 The actual CLI tool is installed as a script with the name `fvirt`.

+fvirt requires Python 3.11 or newer, and installation will also usually require the tools needed to build the libvirt-python package.

 ## Contributing

-fvirt is developed using [Poetry](https://python-poetry.org/).
+fvirt's dependencies are managed using [Poetry](https://python-poetry.org/).
 Assuming you have Poetry installed and have cloned the repository, you can set up almost everything that’s needed for development by running `poetry install --all-extras`

 In addition to the Python dependencies, a number of tests in our test suite require additional tooling, specifically a usable local install